 - Ulna (pinkie) sided pain in the wrist.

-- Popping or clicking which induces pain throughout the base of the hand.
+- Popping or clicking induces pain throughout the base of the hand.

 - Hand often goes numb or falls asleep

-If these signs are a daily occurrence, it may be a sign that the damage is becoming progressively worse and that it may be time to consult a physician for help.
+If these signs are a daily occurrence, it may be a sign that the damage is becoming progressively worse and that it may be time to consult a physician.

 Causes and Diagnosis

-Some of the most probable causes a doctor will look out for in order to diagnose a patient’s ulnar-sided wrist pain include:
+Some of the most probable causes a doctor will look out for to diagnose a patient’s ulnar-sided wrist pain include:

-- Triangular Fibrocartilage Complex Injury (TFCC) (when the connection between the ulna bone and other structures in the wrist is torn by an injury or frayed over time)
+- Triangular fibrocartilage complex (TFCC) (when the connection between the ulna bone and other structures in the wrist is torn by an injury or frayed over time).

-A healthy interaction between the ulna of the forearm and the bones of the wrist helps ensure an individual has pain free, normal hand motion.
-When the ulna pushes on the wrist, or if there has been past injury to the ulnar-sided wrist bones, normal motions of the hand can induce pain.
-Over time this pain can reduce grip strength, causes numbness or pain, and reduce the range of motion of the wrist to nil.
-If these complications become severe and conventional treatment options do not help, doctors will typically recommend ulnar shortening surgery.
+A healthy interaction between the ulna of the forearm and the bones of the wrist helps ensure an individual has pain-free, normal hand motion.
+When the ulna pushes on the wrist, or if there has been a past injury to the ulnar-sided wrist bones, normal motions of the hand can induce pain.

-While initial recovery is short, patients typically take four or more months before returning to work.
-Patients are also required to take physical therapy post-surgery in order to gradually return wrist strength and may require prolonged use of medication in order to treat post-surgical pain.
+While initial recovery is short, patients typically take at least 4 months before returning to work.
+Patients are also required to take physical therapy post-surgery to gradually return wrist strength and may require prolonged use of medication to treat post-surgical pain.